vinyldns/vinyldns/modules/docs/src/main/tut/api/cancel-batchchange.md

 Cancels a batch change that is PendingReview.
 Only the user who created the batch change can cancel it.

+Note: If [manual review is disabled](../../operator/config-api#manual-review) in the VinylDNS instance, users trying to access this endpoint will encounter a **404 Not Found** response since it will not exist.

 #### HTTP REQUEST